 Use your judgment as you build because the antlers will rest on each other in different ways, depending on their shape.
 The angle in the top antler should be about 45 degrees so that the tips are upright enough for the crowning decoration.

 Put the top nut on the rod when the tree is completely built to finish your antler Christmas tree.

-If you do not feel that the tree is stable enough, screw a strong metal hook into the ceiling and tie the tree to it with some heavy-duty string.
+If you don't feel that the tree is stable enough, screw a strong metal hook into the ceiling and tie the tree to it with heavy-duty string.
 Tie the string around the rod below the top nut.